t73fde/sx/sxhtml/README.md

 SxHTML is relatively lenient about the supported HTML language.
 However, if in doubt, it is targeted for HTML5.
 All tag and attribute names must be lowercase symbols.
-Do not use strings or keywords to specify a tag or an attribute.
+Do not use strings to specify a tag or an attribute.
 SxHTML does not check, if a symbol specifies a valid HTML tag or attribute.
 Some tag and attribute symbols have a special meaning.

 <https://html.spec.whatwg.org/multipage/syntax.html#void-elements> specifies
 the list of _void elements_ that does not have and end tag.
 All other tags will